i-adopt/patterns/adrs/002-I-ADOPT_extension.md

-# I-ADOPT extended or a separate model to add other description elements not included in I-ADOPT
+# Products - Variables with more context beyond I-ADOPT

 * Status: proposed
 * Date: 2025-02-24